international employment law firm alliance L&E Global

 H. Would the remote worker be covered under the local national healthcare system or insurance?

-J. Has there been any litigation or specific law or regulation regarding the foreign remote worker in your country?
+J. Has there been any litigation regarding foreign remote workers?

-K. Would any of the above answers change if the remote worker (a) is a citizen of your country, or (b) engages in activity interacting with the local market?
+K. Would answers change if the worker is a citizen or interacts with the local market?

 Any questions